tongwu-msft/azure-rest-api-specs/documentation/machineLearning/index.md

 The following information is common to tasks related to these APIs:

+- The host URI for Machine Learning REST APIs is **https://management.azure.com/**
 - Replace {api-version} with **2016-05-01-preview**
 - Replace {subscription-id} with your subscription identifier in the URI
 - Replace {resource-group-name} with the resource group name